m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 published: false
 title: Becoming More Functional
 ---
-This has come up a few times on reddit.
+A few times on reddit, people have asked how to

 Your list is pretty good, and I think the best practices you link is good.
 Some next steps I'd say are: